Skip to content

 Waiver applications may be refused, but the expectation is that most existing vaccines will be granted a waiver on the following terms:

-• The product-specific waiver will exempt the Marketing Authorisation Holder from the need for a NIBSC certificate for vaccine batches that are destined for Northern Ireland but that are manufactured in a different EEA member state to the one in which it is OCABR certified provided that:
+• The product-specific waiver will exempt the Marketing Authorisation Holder from the need for a NIBSC certificate for vaccine batches that are destined for Northern Ireland but are manufactured in a different EEA member state to the one that issued the OCABR certificate, provided that:

 • Waiver applications for products new to the Northern Ireland market will be assessed on a case-by-case basis.

-• The terms for new or products where concerns are raised will be agreed on a case-by case basis.
+• The terms for new products or for products where concerns are raised will be agreed on a case-by case basis.

 The NIBSC will continue to certify batches destined for non-EU/EEA/UK countries.